alivelee/Skinny-grid/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE file for details

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+TODOS